neerajkhandelwal/Movie-ter/README.md

 ####preprocess.py
 Class preprocess.py has various methods for processing the sentences or phrases or words.
 It holds the stopWords, processed_data(after preprocessing of the data initially) and seeds(generated).

+The file project_major is a sql file which has the data required for the sentiment analysis.
+Import this data file.